ADHD School Observation Code

 Experts recommend using direct observations of school behavior in evaluations of children with AD/HD.
-An observer uses the ADHD-SOC to assess the behavioral symptoms of AD/HD, oppositional defiant disorder, and conduct problems in structured (classroom), semistructured (lunchroom), and unstructured (playground) settings.
+An observer uses the ADHD School Observation Code (ADHD SOC) to assess the behavioral symptoms of AD/HD, oppositional defiant disorder, and conduct problems in structured (classroom), semi-structured (lunchroom), and unstructured (playground) settings.
 Research shows that direct observations of child behaviors are important when making differential diagnoses, planning special education services, formulating treatment plans, and monitoring response to intervention.

-RESEARCH: In over a dozen studies using the ADHD-SOC, it has been shown that with a modest amount of training it is possible to achieve a high degree of inter-rater reliability.
-The ADHD-SOC categories show a reasonably high degree of correspondence with actual psychiatric diagnoses (predictive validity), easily differentiates clinical and nonclinical populations (discriminant validity), correlates well with commonly used behavior rating scales (concurrent validity), and are sensitive for evaluating response to therapeutic interventions.
+In over a dozen studies using the ADHD SOC, it has been shown that with a modest amount of training it is possible to achieve a high degree of inter-rater reliability.
+The ADHD SOC categories show a reasonably high degree of correspondence with actual psychiatric diagnoses (predictive validity), easily differentiates clinical and nonclinical populations (discriminant validity), correlates well with commonly used behavior rating scales (concurrent validity) and are sensitive for evaluating response to therapeutic interventions.
+An extensive annotated bibliography of research studies that used at least one Checkmate Plus assessment tool to include the ADHD SOC can be accessed here.